netzkolchose/node-ansiparser/README.md

 ```
 For a more complex terminal see [node-ansiterminal](https://github.com/netzkolchose/node-ansiterminal).

-## Known Issues
+## Parser Throughput

-* DEL (0x7f) is not handled at all at the moment (basically making the parser only up to VT220 compatible).
-* No error propagation, all errors will silently reset the parser and continue with the next character.
+With  noop terminal functions the parser has a throughput of ~41 MB/s
+for normal terminal stuff like `ls -R /usr/lib` on my computer.
+For expensive tasks with many csi escape sequences the throughput drops to ~18 MB/s.
+That is 50-70% of the speed of a similar parser written in C (~65 MB/s and ~37 MB/s with same test data).